Richard Wagener: Works

+with wood engravings by Richard Wagener.

 From Here and There was published by Mixolydian Editions in 2022.
 This book presented twenty wood engravings seen in botanical collections around the world including London, Edinburgh, Melbourne, Kretinga, Vienna, Helsinki, Costa Rica, and California.
 Information about the plants and the locations where they were seen accompany the engravings.

+The 2024 Fine Press Book Association's Collector's Prize was awarded to Mixolydian Editions and Nawakum Press for their book A Bonsai Shaped Mind.
+This book presents short essays, stories, and translated poetry by Marc P. Keane with Wagener's engravings of bonsai plants, specimens from the George Weyerhaeuser Pacific Rim Bonsai Collection at the Pacific Bonsai Museum in Federal Way, Washington.

+The Book Club of California published their 243rd publication in 2024.
+From California presented the poetry of Dana Gioia with the engravings of Richard Wagener.
+The book was designed by Wagener who also printed the engravings from the original wood blocks.
+Norman Clayton printed the text.
+Cover paper was created by Rebecca Chamlee.

+Wagener again teamed up with Robert Bringhurst to design In the Beginning, a contemporary, reflective look at the theme of Genesis by poet Robert Bringhurst published by Mixolydian Editions, 2025.
+Handmade paper for the cover was created by Heather Peters at Society of Hermits, Canyon Country, California.

-Wagener's archives, 1974 - 2016, are held by the Library of Congress.
+Wagener's archives, 1974 - 2020, are held by the Library of Congress.

 Education

-He studied Biology at the University of San Diego and earned an MFA in painting from Art Center School, Los Angeles (now Pasadena), California.
+He studied biology at the University of San Diego and earned an MFA in painting from Art Center School, Los Angeles (now Pasadena), California.

 Notable writings

 His interview of artist Robert Motherwell, conducted in 1974, was first published in a catalog for an exhibition Robert Motherwell in California Collections at the Otis Art Institute, Los Angeles, and later included in The Collected Writings of Robert Motherwell.

 Wagener wrote an essay for Carving the Elements, a companion to The Fragments of Parmenides, discussing the development of his engravings to illuminate the text.

 "After the Studio Floor is Swept", The Codex Papers, Volume One, 2018, The Codex Foundation, Berkeley, California.